 We hurried along and saw Val and Loi in Salt Lake and Gene and Wanda in Springville.
 While there we went to a jewelry store in Provo and purchased a diamond wedding ring to match her engagement ring.
 I felt she needed more than a wedding band.

 We decided to make a quick run to see aunt Mary and Uncle Donald and my grandparents in Cambridge.
 On the way we traveled on highway 30 from Burley to Twin Falls and stopped at a little pullout at the Perrine Bridge and I took photos.
 From there the highway turned left onto what we now call Golf Course Road.
 We passed a half mile south from where our home is now.
 We kept remarking how beautiful the farms were through Twin Falls and Jerome.
 Little did we know that 50 years later we would be living here.

 After Cambridge we hurried back to Salmon via Arco and Challis to face the music and pack up and move to Ogden.
+I didn't have to stay with Olga and Clarence anymore.

 LaRue's folks were disappointed in not getting to put on a wedding, but accepted what took place.
-We had a nice reception that made up for it and we were officially recognized in Salmon as married.
+We had a nice reception that made up for it.
+We were officially recognized in Salmon as married.
 We surprised a lot of people and old classmates.
 We beat out our friends Carol and Grant that had a wedding date a few weeks away.

-end chapter 3
+end chapter 5b